cvzi/openmensabot/README.md

 This bot runs on Red Hat Openshift 3.

 ## Run it locally
-You need to change the file [mensabot/mensatoken.py](https://github.com/cvzi/openmensabot/blob/master/mensabot/mensatoken.py) and add you API Token from [BotFather](https://telegram.me/botfather).
+You need to set the environment variable `TELEGRAM_TOKEN` or hardcode it in [wsgi.py](https://github.com/cvzi/openmensabot/blob/master/wsgi.py#L22) to your API Token from [BotFather](https://telegram.me/botfather).

 To test it locally you need a public hostname.
 This uses [ngrok](https://ngrok.com/), just download it, it's free and provides you with a public URL for the Webhook.
 Move the ngrok executable to you PATH or in this directory.
 Then you can simply run:
 `python3 wsgi.py`

+If you run it on a webserver you don't need ngrok, you can just set the environment variable `HOSTNAME=https://yourhost.example.com`